 "Come in heah," the little man behind the bar drawled.

 I took a quick glance around the room.
 Things had changed.
-Once dark, walls were now vivid white, decorated with black stripes.
+Once dark, the walls were now vivid white, decorated with black stripes.
 Fluorescent brightness, reminiscent of a New York bistro, replaced the dim coolness of my memory.
 I sat on a tall stool and waited for the smiling bartender.

 "What can I get you, big guy?" he said.